bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 		 - ipaddr: {{ network.internal_ipaddr }}
 		 - netmask: {{ network.netmask }}

 	Using _pillar['network'] _ has a weakness; if the key doesn't exist the state file fails when we apply it.
-There's a way around that we'll use soon, but it's fine for this mandatory setting.

 	There's also another issue; we haven't set a network:internal_ipaddr.
 That's because we don't want the same ip address for every minion.